 Travel Guide to Ladakh

 Ladakh had been on my travel bucket list for a while now!
 I finally got to visit this magical land of experiences and adventure.
-After spending a good 8 days in Ladakh I compiled this travel guide to Ladakh to help you plan your Ladakh trip!
+After spending a good 8 days in Ladakh I compiled this travel guide to Ladakh to help you plan your Ladakh trip.
+I’ll take you through; the best season to visit Ladakh, how much does a ladakh trip cost, and an 8-day Ladakh itinerary.
 So buckle up and get planning!
 But before that here’s a little musing from my travel journal.

 #Julley!
 What a beautiful word.
 When asked what does it mean, the good chap at Tharpaling restaurant Lamayuru chimed "It means everything!" seeing the confused look on my face he goes on and says "Here in Ladakh julley is everything-hi, bye, thank you, welcome- everything is Julley!"😋 Not sure if it was his infectious friendliness or the bowl of thentuk that his wife served earlier.
 My otherwise tired self felt at ease. 🤗 But honestly, I don't think anyone can be sad when they say Julley.
 Really, try it!
 Take a deep breath and say it out loud 'Julley' and see yourself smiling silly. 🙃

 The best season to visit in Ladakh is undoubtedly the months of May to September.
-However, there’s no dearth of travellers visiting Ladakh in winters either.
-Here’s a quick guide on the best time to visit Ladakh.
+However, there’s no dearth of travellers visiting Ladakh in winter either.
+Here’s a quick guide on the best time for a Ladakh trip.

 Monsoon: During July to September Ladakh experiences rain, although these showers are short-lived they can dampen your plans It is a great time to take on adventure activities like river rafting & other cultural festivals.